slsu0424/slsu0424.github.io/_pages/about.md

 <p>My background spans nearly two decades covering the healthcare/life sciences industry at Johnson & Johnson, IBM Watson Health, Cloudera, and Microsoft.
 I found my passion in building solutions, as well as understanding the complexities of the US healthcare system.
 I also came to appreciate the capabilities of emerging technologies, and the lessons learned in bringing these to market.</p>

 <p>I am optimistic about technologies that will change the way healthcare data is used.
 Yet I believe it is more important to examine how and where such technology should be used.
-As I've often heard over the years, medicine is an art and not a science.
-It's what makes the field of healthcare technology so unique.</p>
+As I've often heard over the years, medicine is an art and not a science.</p>

 <p>Advances in computing enable us to reimagine healthcare, and I dream of a future with better healthcare innovation and patient outcomes.</p>